-Not to mention working with influencers that have thousands fewer followers is more cost-effective and allows a brand to stretch their budget to multiple influencer collaborations and split test the effort.
-Prices vary among micro-influencers, but on average one sponsored post on Instagram costs about $10 per 1000 followers.
+Not to mention working with influencers that have thousands fewer followers is more cost-effective and allows a brand to stretch its budget to multiple influencer collaborations and split-test the effort.
+Prices vary among micro-influencers, but on average, one sponsored post on Instagram costs about $10 per 1000 followers.
 The price per post for a mega-influencer (take Kylie Jenner, for example) can reach over $1 million.

-Is Influencer Marketing really Worth It?
+Is Influencer Marketing Really Worth It?
+2 Case Studies

 The next generation of consumers is being raised on short-form content created by influencers they rely on for both entertainment and buying decisions.
 With over 22 million influencers on TikTok alone, influencer marketing is guaranteed to stick around as a business-generating strategy for the foreseeable future.
 You don’t just have to take our word for it.
 Hundreds of brands have utilized influencer marketing with great success.

-The Proof is in the pudding – or Dunkin Coffee
+The Proof is in the Pudding – or Dunkin Coffee

 Their goals included raising awareness about the new drink offerings and improving engagement on Instagram.
 Dunkin’ collaborated with micro- and nano-influencers in the Millennial age range and reached over 1 million followers, received a 5.2% engagement rate, and increased positive conversation on the platform about the Dunkin’ brand.

 Things really took off with Travelocity

 Travelocity identified influencers who had a clearly defined niche following with high follower engagement.
 The campaign launched in 2014 and was called the “Gnational Gnomad” program.
-Today, the program has expanded to about 100 key influencers and has led to a 1000% increase in brand mentions, 1200% increase in brand impressions.
+Today, the program has expanded to about 100 key influencers and has led to a 1000% increase in brand mentions, and a 1200% increase in brand impressions.

 So, is it worth doing for your brand?
 The answer is an overwhelming yes, especially if your goal is to increase reach authentically.
 When compared to brand-sponsored ads on Facebook and Instagram, influencer marketing campaigns can increase engagement, provide user-generated content, and lead to conversions in ways that may better suit your advertising budget.